 If this payment option is not available, you should contact your academic department before proceeding with enrolling.

-International students are required to attest to having other United States-based medical insurance coverage or enroll in a University-sponsored program.
+International students are required to attest to having other medical insurance coverage or enroll in a University-sponsored program.

 To attest to other coverage, an Acknowledgement or Insurance Coverage must be submitted.
 You will need the insurance company's name, address, and telephone number; the policy or group number; the effective date of coverage; and confirmation that the insurance meets the minimum coverage requirement.

 International students must submit their attestation no later than September 30.
-If attestations are not submitted by September 30, a hold will be placed on your account.
+If attestations are not submitted by September 30, an academic hold will be placed on your account.